Birth Center Accreditation Support Grants

 To qualify a birth center must have:

-- A demonstrated financial hardship to pay 100% of the CABC accreditation fees
+A demonstrated financial hardship to pay 100% of their CABC accreditation fees

 Special consideration will be given to birth centers that demonstrate one or more of the following: